 Patrick as a manager

-This is a living document intended to give you a better idea of how to work with me as a manager and what I value.
+This is a living document intended to give you a better idea of me as a manager and what I value.
 I'll refine it over time as I learn and grow.

 A little bit about me

-I grew up in Los Angeles, went to school in San Diego, lived in San Francisco for a bit and recently moved to Sydney, Australia.
-I enjoy sailing, photography, a good cup of coffee, craft beer and prefer my food wrapped in a tortilla.
-I’m a former college football player but now keep in shape by doing yoga.
+I grew up in Sothern California, cut my teeth in San Francisco but most recently moved to Sydney, Australia.
+I enjoy sailing ⛵️, photography 📷, a good microbrew 🍺 and prefer my food wrapped in a tortilla.
+I’m a former college football player but now keep in shape by doing yoga 🧘.
 I consider myself a lifelong learner, and I’m continually trying to develop and grow.
 I’m a maker, tinkerer and problem solver.

 What you can expect from me

 My job is to attract, retain and help grow world-class talent.
 I connect the dots between our teams strategy and how you want to grow as an individual.
-I try my best to remove any blockers that are in your way while pushing you into growth opportunities.
-If it is easy, then you likely are not growing.
+I try my best to remove blockers that are in your way while pushing you into growth opportunities, if it is easy then you likely are not growing.

-My goal as a leader is to help our team be successful and to give everyone the opportunity to do their best work.
+My goal as a leader is to help our team be successful by giving everyone the opportunity to do their best work so that we can deliver amazing customer experiences.

 There are many ways of working.
 I don’t expect you to adopt my approach to working but instead have some insight into how I prefer to work.
 I am very conscious of how I spend my time and if I’m achieving the results that I expected.
 Ideally, on any given week I would like to spend my time as follows: